JuliaSmoothOptimizers/KnetNLPModels.jl/paper/paper.md

 final_accuracy = KnetNLPModels.accuracy(LeNetNLPModel)
 ```

-Finally, `LeNetNLPModel` may be enhanced by a LBFGS approximation of the Hessian which can be fed to `trunk`, a quadratic trust-region with a back-tracking line-search.
+Finally, the `LeNetNLPModel` can be enhanced by using an LBFGS approximation of the Hessian, which can be fed to the `trunk` solver, a quadratic trust-region method with a backtracking line search.

+To incorporate the LBFGS approximation and the `trunk` solver into the training process, you can modify the code as follows:

 ```julia
 using NLPModelsModifiers